 This product contains a high level of acidity.
 Avoid coming into touch with your skin and eyes.
 Aluminium, terrazzo, polished stone, marble, and other surfaces that may be acid reactive should not be used with this product.

 How to keep black mould from growing in your bathroom

-After you’ve gotten rid of the mould, you’ll need to maintain it regularly to keep it away.
+After you’ve gotten rid of the mould around wide spread bathroom sink faucets, you’ll need to maintain it regularly to keep it away.
 Mountain Fresh, sprayed on washroom surfaces and left to air dry, kills mould spores and prevents growth.
 Ensure the bathroom has adequate ventilation, and if it doesn’t, add an exhaust fan.
 After showering, clean down the shower with a cloth or squeegee if possible.
 Finally, clean the bathroom once a week with your chosen cleaner and once a month with an antifungal cleaner.
 While bleach is commonly used to destroy mould, it typically only kills top layers and bleaches them to a pale colour, giving the impression that the mould has been removed.

 On the other hand, Mould spores may survive, resulting in rapid regrowth.
 Therefore, the mould must be destroyed down to spores level and removed for effective removal and management.
 Protective clothes should be worn when employing acceptable chemicals to protect the skin, eyes, and lungs.